A Brother’s Message

-Ryan's Ride is named in memory of Ryan Phua, our son and twin brother, born after after John's successful recovery from cancer.
-Ryan was a healthy charming little boy who made our home sparkle with excitement.
+Ryan's Ride is named in memory of Ryan Phua, my twin brother, born after after our dad's successful recovery from cancer.
 At the age of 2 1/2, Ryan passed away from Sudden Unexplained Death in Childhood (SUDC) on July 8, 2003.
-Our family misses our son and twin brother in our lives every day, and we now focus our energy on planning Ryan's Ride to celebrate his life and feel his presence more than his absence.
+Our family misses him in our lives every day, and Ryan's Ride is our symbol of love to celebrate his life.

 Ryan Phua Memorial Fund

 The Ryan Phua Memorial Fund (Ryan's Fund) was established through the LIVESTRONG Foundation to fund cancer-related programs.
 To date, nearly $1 million has been raised.
 Our mission is to focus on cancer programs which address issues including, but not limited to community survivorship, palliative care and end of life care.
 We hope a difference can be made in the social recovery of families and their loved ones who have been affected by cancer.

 LIVESTRONG's federal tax ID: 74-2806618.